 The sinner needs to repent.
 For this Christ came into the world.
 "I came not to call the righteous, but sinners unto repentance" (Lk.
 5:32).
 "That repentance and remission of sins should be preached in his name among all nations" (Lk.
-24: 47).
+24:47).
 "By the law is the knowledge of sin" (Rom.
 3:20).
 "We have before proved both Jews and Gentiles, that they are all under sin" (Rom.
 3:9).

 The Holy Spirit comes as a reprover (convincer) of sin.
 "When He (the comforter) is come, He will reprove (convince) the world of sin" (Jno.
 16:8).
 We have some fitting inquiries from those who were convinced of sin on first Pentecost, crying out in their conviction, "Men and brethren, what shall we do?"
 The jailor in his conviction cried out: "Sirs, what must I do to be saved?"
-The answer to the desire in their hearts and the question on their lips was "repent and be baptized everyone of you in the name of Jesus Christ for the remission of sins" (Acts 2:38), and "Believe (Acts 16:31).
+The answer to the desire in their hearts and the question on their lips was "repent and be baptized everyone of you in the name of Jesus Christ for the remission of sins" (Acts 2:38), and "Believe on the Lord Jesus Christ, and thou shalt be saved" (Acts 16:31).

-The little child that is born into the world, is without sin, but in process of time reaches the vears of accountability, to know right from wrong.
+The little child that is born into the world, is without sin, but in process of time reaches the years of accountability, to know right from wrong.
 Hence, sin separates between him and God and he certainly needs to repent.

 The sinner must be made sorry for sin.
 Godly sorrow alone isn't repentance.
 Repentance means, "a change of will prompted through sorrow for sin, leading to a reformation in life."
 "For Godly sorrow worketh repentance to salvation" (2 Cor.
 7:10).
 There can be no repentance without reformation.
 While repentance means "change of mind (will) reformation means "change of life."
-Repentance is a word of much meaning and when mind and manner of life is changed.
+Repentance is a word of much meaning and when one complies with the command to repent, his mind and manner of life is changed.
 The soul emerges from the act as a sweet flower which would spring up above the black filth of a bog or lake, like darkness fleeing before the dawn.

 The Ninevites showed their repentance and the result was a great work.
 Sinners are led to Christ by the Goodness of God.
-"Or despiseth thou the riches of his goodness and forebearance and longsuffering; not knowing that the goodness of God leadeth thee to repentance?"
+"Or despiseth thou the riches of his goodness and forebearance and long-suffering; not knowing that the goodness of God leadeth thee to repentance?"
 (Rom.
 2:4).
-"Ex-Unity, to be "the unity of the Spirit," which cept you repent ye shall all likewise perish" (Lk.
+"Except you repent ye shall all likewise perish" (Lk.